alex-lt-kong/the-nitty-gritty/c-cpp/common/02_undefined-behaviors/README.md

 # Undefined behaviors

 * While the general idea of undefined behavior is not difficult to understand, the exact wording may vary.
-[C11 standard][1], defines undefined behavior as
+[C11 standard][1] defines undefined behavior as
 follows:
-  > fined behavior is otherwise indicated in this International Standard by
+  > undefined behavior is otherwise indicated in this International Standard by
   > the words ‘‘undefined behavior’’ or by the omission of any explicit
   > definition of behavior.
 * In the C community, undefined behavior may be humorously referred to as